DamourYouKnow/HAHA-NO-UR/CONTRIBUTING.md

 3. Submit a pull request to merge your changes into this repository's dev branch.
 Don't PR into master please thanks.
 4. If your code runs and passes review, I'll merge your pull request.
 If there are any problems I will addresss changes and work with you on addressing them.

-## Code of Conduct

-1. Don't be a meatball.
-2. Please label your commits so that changes can be easily identified.
+Please label your commits so that changes can be easily identified.